Atilio López

 Higinio Atilio López Riveros (5 February 1925 – 14 July 2016) was a Paraguayan football striker and coach.

-Career

-As player

-López was part of the Paraguay national football team that participated in the 1950 FIFA World Cup and the 1953 Copa America, which was eventually won by Paraguay.
+He was part of the Paraguay national football team that participated in the 1950 FIFA World Cup and the 1953 Copa America, which was eventually won by Paraguay.

+Club career

 At the club level, he played for teams like Nacional and Club Guaraní of Paraguay, Boca Juniors de Cali of Colombia, Atlético Madrid of Spain, Atlético Chalaco of Peru, and Atahualpa and Aucas of Ecuador.

+International career

+On 30 April 1950, López made his international debut for Paraguay during a friendly against Uruguay, scoring once in the 3-2 win.

+López was selected in Paraguay’s squad for the 1950 FIFA World Cup, playing Paraguay’s two games against Sweden and Italy. and scoring one goal against Sweden.

+He was also in Paraguay’s squad for the 1953 South American Championship, playing all seven games and scoring three goals.
+During the final against Brazil, he played his 12th and last cap and scored his 5th and last goal with Paraguay.

 As coach

 After retiring from football as a player, López managed Paraguayan First Division teams like Sportivo Luqueño, Guaraní and Club Libertad.
 He was also in charge of the youth divisions of several teams around the country.